IntersectAustralia/excel-fu/module-5/index.markdown

 ### Steps

-1. Switch to Excel and ensure the "Raw" worksheet is selected.
+1. Switch to Excel and ensure the "Raw" worksheet is selected in your new workbook.
 2. Position the cursor in the *top-left* cell ```A1```.
 3. Select **Paste** from the **Edit** menu, or use the keyboard shortcut `Control-V`.